 17except ValueError as exc:

-18 print("blocked write merge:", exc)1findings: ['order verified', 'policy found']
+18 print("blocked write merge:", exc)1findings: ['eval verified', 'policy found']

-2blocked write merge: conflicting address proposalsIn production, agents crash, APIs time out, and servers restart.
+2blocked write merge: conflicting traffic proposalsIn production, agents crash, APIs time out, and servers restart.
 You can't rely on in-memory state.
 LangGraph's InMemorySaver is convenient for local development, but production deployments usually use a durable checkpointer such as Postgres.
 The current docs use PostgresSaver.from_conn_string(...); one common pattern is wrapping it in a context manager so the runtime can persist each step and resume by thread_id after a crash.[11]

 1from langgraph.checkpoint.postgres import PostgresSaver